 their previous message produced.

-Anthony Venn-Brown, has monitored ex-gay activities in Australia, challenged false claims made by individuals and organisations and spoken out about the dangers for over fifteen years.
+Anthony Venn-Brown, has monitored ex-gay activities in Australia, challenged false claims made by individuals and organisations, supported conversion ‘therapy’ survivors and spoken out about the dangers since 2000.
 You can get a summary of that work HERE

 © Anthony Venn-Brown